 Ms. Chan is a member of the Weil team representing Sterling Jewelers in a class arbitration widely recognized as the largest private Title VII class action in the country.
 Ms. Chan was also a member of the Weil team that represented Nuance Communications in a high-exposure putative class and collective wage and hour action pending in the Oklahoma federal court.
 She also represented HCTec in the successful resolution of a high-exposure wage and hour putative collective action in Tennessee federal court challenging the company’s classification of its core workforce; and helped to obtain a favorable class-wide settlement for Tuesday Morning in a putative California wage and hour class action involving over 3,000 potential class members.

-Ms. Chan also maintains an active pro bono practice, where she has provided employment-related counseling to non-profit corporations, including the Central Park Conservancy, and represented Bravo Volunteer Ambulance Corporation before the New York State Division of Human Rights.
+Ms. Chan maintains an active pro bono practice, where she has provided employment-related counseling to a variety of non-profit corporations, including the Central Park Conservancy, the New York Police & Fire Widows’ and Children’s Benefit Fund, and the United Way, and has represented Bravo Volunteer Ambulance Corporation in defending against a state discrimination claim before the New York State Division of Human Rights.